-7 Sight Words
+Sight Words

-A list of 10 high-frequency words is presented in each lesson.
+At least 10 high-frequency words are presented in each lesson.

 Students repeat the words after the teacher pronounces them.
 Students then reread the words.

 Since students must memorize these words, it is important that students be certain of all words before moving on to the next activity.
 Students should reread the words until they are read accurately and fluently.